tasmota/docs/docs/Berry-Cookbook.md

 ## Multi-Zone Heating Controller

 This project is a multi-zone heating controller written entirely in berry.
 It demonstrates the use of the persist module for saving/loading data; the webserver module for creating a custom "Manage Heating" user interface; dynamic loading of HTML from the file system; subscribing to a variety of rule triggers (using tasmota.add_rule); the implementation of custom commands (using tasmota.add_cmnd).
-It also makes good use of time functionaity (via tasmota.rtc, tasmota.time_dump, tasmota.set_timer and tasmota.strftime).
+It also makes good use of time functionality (via `tasmota.rtc`, `tasmota.time_dump`, `tasmota.set_timer` and `tasmota.strftime`).
 The project also includes an LCD I2C driver for running a basic 20x4 display.
-The entire driver is implemented using just the tasmota.wire_scan method.
+The entire driver is implemented using just the `tasmota.wire_scan` method.

 [https://github.com/Beormund/Tasmota32-Multi-Zone-Heating-Controller](https://github.com/Beormund/Tasmota32-Multi-Zone-Heating-Controller)